-Igneous rocks (from the Greek word for fire) form from when hot, molten rock crystallizes and solidifies.
+Igneous rocks (from the Latin word for fire) form when hot, molten rock crystallizes and solidifies.
 The melt originates deep within the Earth near active plate boundaries or hot spots, then rises toward the surface.
 Igneous rocks are divided into two groups, intrusive or extrusive, depending upon where the molten rock solidifies.

 Intrusive Igneous Rocks:

 Intrusive, or plutonic, igneous rock forms when magma is trapped deep inside the Earth.
 Great globs of molten rock rise toward the surface.
 Some of the magma may feed volcanoes on the Earth's surface, but most remains trapped below, where it cools very slowly over many thousands or millions of years until it solidifies.
 Slow cooling means the individual mineral grains have a very long time to grow, so they grow to a relatively large size.
 Intrusive rocks have a coarse grained texture.